calpoly-iandunn/csc476/assignments/lab01.md

 title: Lab 1
 ---

+The above base code is just a recommendation - you can start from any CSC 471 base code, or from any of your past 471 assignments.
+You can also start from scratch if you want!

 Please note that this lab can be completed in **pairs** - it is up to you.